-Like lot of other trips, Madurai Rameshwaram & Kanyakumari circuit had been on my mind for a long time, and since the whole trip was not working out I went for a short trip to Madurai and Rameshwaram.
-Due to last minute planning had to go by road, which I would not recommend to anyone as NH-7 is in a horrible state as of now.
-Road from Madurai to Rameshwaram is single lane but very good and does not have too much traffic like NH-7.
+Like a lot of other trips, Madurai to Kanyakumari circuit had been on my mind for a long time.
+Since the whole trip was not working out I went for a short trip to Madurai and Rameshwaram.
+Due to last-minute planning had to go by road, which I would not recommend to anyone as NH-7 is in a horrible state as of now.
+The road from Madurai is single lane but very good and does not have too much traffic like NH-7.
 When traveling places there are layers that unravel when you visit a place and I’ll try and describe the layers that I could see.

 Madurai Rameshwaram – Travelogue

-Rameshwaram temple is similar to the Madurai Meenakshi temple, may be a bit smaller.
+This temple is similar to the Madurai Meenakshi temple, maybe a bit smaller.
 The unique feature of this temple is the 22 wells, where one is supposed to take bath before you go and visit the main temple.
-There are lot of people, who for a service charge will take you around the 22 wells, will pull out a small bucket full of water and either pour or sprinkle on you as per your wish.
-This temple again has aisles and aisled filled with Shiva Lingas, and the main Linga forms a part of the 12 Jyotirlingas around the country.
+There are a lot of people, who for a service charge will take you around the 22 wells, will pull out a small bucket full of water and either pour or sprinkle on you as per your wish.
+This temple again has aisles and aisles filled with Shiva Linga’s.
+And the main Linga forms a part of the 12 Jyotirlingas around the country.

 It was a tiring 1500 km trip over 3 days, but I am happy I did it.

 for seeing temples u got to travel to kanchipuram, tanjore and srirangam.